 How Much Time Do You Need For Cusco?

 This latest trip, my 3-month visa expired after about three weeks in Cusco and Pisac.
 However, those few weeks were enough to confirm to me that Cusco was a place I could see myself settling long-term.
 Whether you choose to fill each day up with adventure or take a chill day or five or six, Cusco is a great city to be in.
+I returned for a third time following a month-long foray into Bolivia, settling for another three weeks in Cusco and the Sacred Valley.
+In those eight weeks that I’ve spent in Cusco, I could not think of a moment where a day felt wasted.

 The Best Things To Do in Cusco